What is your Role as an Incident Lead?

 2. Managing Stakeholder Pressure

 Whether it’s upper management, clients, or end-users, stakeholders expect regular updates and quick solutions.
-This demand for immediate answers can create a high-stress environment, especially when deeper investigation is needed to understand the issue.
+This demand for immediate answers can create a high-stress environment, especially when deeper incident impact analysis is needed to understand the issue.
 Balancing these expectations while staying focused on leading the resolution process is one of the biggest juggling acts for an incident lead.

 3. Balancing Short-Term Fixes with Long-Term Solutions